Der Rosenkavalier: Act 3

 Fed up with the Baron, Valzacchi and Annina help Octavian prepare a trap the next evening.
-Elaborate preparations are seen in pantomime before Ochs arrives with "Mariandel", ready for a cozy dinner at a table set for two.
+Elaborate preparations are seen in pantomime before Ochs arrives with "Mariandl", ready for a cozy dinner at a table set for two.

-Ochs is disturbed by "Mariandel's" uncanny resemblance to his nemesis Octavian, and keeps catching glimpses of strange apparitions in the room.
+Ochs is disturbed by "Mariandl's" uncanny resemblance to his nemesis Octavian, and keeps catching glimpses of strange apparitions in the room.
 A disguised Annina bursts in, calling Ochs her husband and the father of her (numerous) children, who crowd around him, crying, "Papa!
 Papa!"
 The Baron calls for the police; to his unpleasant surprise, the vice squad treats him with suspicion, and Valzacchi claims not to know him.
 The police inspector asks about the "woman" accompanying him, and Ochs lies that "she" is his fiancée, Sophie Faninal – just in time for Herr von Faninal to arrive, demanding to know why Ochs's messenger (presumably Valzacchi) has summoned him to this disreputable place.
-When asked if "Mariandel" is his daughter, Faninal retorts in a rage that his daughter is outside.
+When asked if "Mariandl" is his daughter, Faninal retorts in a rage that his daughter is outside.
 Sophie enters, confirming this assertion, and her apoplectic father staggers out, leaning on her shoulder.

-"Mariandel" now offers to make a statement in private, and retires behind a screen with the Police Inspector.
+"Mariandl" now offers to make a statement in private, and retires behind a screen with the Police Inspector.
 Soon Ochs sees articles of women's clothing coming into view.
 He rages against the vice squad, but is interrupted by the Marschallin's arrival.
 The Police Inspector greets her before clearing the room, and she explains to the Baron that he has been fooled.
 Sophie returns and tells Ochs that their engagement is off; Octavian emerges, and the Marschallin confirms that Octavian, Valzacchi, Annina, and others set up a "masquerade" to break his engagement.
 Ochs, glancing back and forth between Octavian and the Marschallin, now grasps the nature of their relationship and implies that he may tell the Marschallin's husband of it, but he is cowed by the Marschallin's force of will (if not the sight of Octavian's sword) and ingloriously departs, pursued by children and bill collectors.